-OT 795A • Thesis Proposal 1.5 Credits
+OT 795A • Thesis Proposal 2 Credits

 Development of a thesis proposal and prospectus.
 Survey of existing research and delineation of tentative argument and preliminary bibliography.
 To be developed in consultation and under supervision of a faculty member as thesis advisor.
+Grade exceptions: This course is graded Pass/Fail.
 Special Notes: Approval of faculty member in relevant discipline is required.

-OT 795B • Thesis Writing 3 Credits
+OT 795B • Thesis Writing 4 Credits